roman-milk/roman-milk.github.io/my-bi-valentine.md

  "Sit down," growled Michelle, fingers slipping over her scarlet, glistening sex.
 "Let me watch you," she mewled, wincing.
 "Go on, Alan, wank it.
 Show me, babe.
 You watch me and I'll watch you."

  I complied, fisting my length, all reticence evaporating as a hot rush of desire flooded through me.
 "I want to put it in," I mumbled.
 "Please, Michelle, can't I just fuck you."
-Report_Story #3